 Step 2: When You Come Home, Keep Your Suitcase in a Safe Place

 When you finally arrive home, keep your suitcase in an isolated place outside of your home, like on the porch or in a shed.
 It’s also a good idea to take off all of your current clothes, put them straight inside the washing machine, and take a shower to avoid getting any bed bugs inside your home.

 First, you should get rid of all the bed bugs from your clothes which is easy to do if you have a washing machine and a dryer.
 Open your plastic bags, place clothes inside the washer, and get rid of the plastic bags by taking them to a dumpster.
 Don’t put the empty bags in your personal garbage can!
 Wash in the hottest possible temperature.
 This process will kill most bed bugs, but not all of them.
 Next, dry your clothes in a medium or hot cycle for 20-30 minutes.
 This will be enough to kill off all the remaining bed bugs as well as all the eggs.

 Step 4: Vacuum Your Suitcase Throughout

-Once you’ve cleaned all of your clothes, some bed bugs and eggs will still remain in your luggage.
+Once you’ve cleaned all of your clothes, some bed bugs and eggs will remain in your luggage.
 To get rid of them, vacuum your suitcase throughout.
 Use the tiny adapter to get to all of the pockets and crevices, especially around the zippers.